st770

 Associate Professor of Church History

-Dr. David Ney knew when he became an Anglican that part of his vocation would be to shepherd young evangelicals making a home in Anglicanism, and Trinity is the primary context for this calling.
-With a BA in Philosophy and Music from the University of Lethbridge, dual masters degrees from Regent College, and a Doctor of Theology from Wycliffe College, he serves as Associate Professor of Church History.
+Rev. Dr. David Ney does more than just invite students to deepen their knowledge of Christian history, he invites them to find their place within it as members of the Church.
+With a BA in Philosophy and Music from the University of Lethbridge, MDiv and ThM degrees from Regent College, and a ThD from Wycliffe College, he serves as Associate Professor of Church History.
 His Anglican formation helped him see that Anglicanism offers a vision for thick formation that is creedal, liturgical, social, embodied, and scriptural.
+He enthusiastically embraces the vocation of shepherding young evangelicals that are making a home in Anglicanism, and Trinity is the primary context for this calling.

 If this is your first credit class at Trinity, or you are not taking the course as part of a degree, please complete the non-matriculated application.
 A bachelor’s degree is required to obtain credit.